mcmoodoo/stETHer/voiceover.md

 ## Core Innovation (0:30 - 0:50)

 "So I built this using x plus y equals k instead.
 Let me show you the core hook implementation...
-Here's the constant-sum logic that enables perfect 1:1 swaps when the pool is balanced.
+Here's the parity logic that enables perfect 1:1 swaps when the pool is balanced.
 No bonding curve, no slippage - just direct swaps at fair prices."

-_[Show ParityPool.sol, point to constant-sum math]_
+_[Show ParityPool.sol, point to parity math]_

 ## Dynamic Fee System (0:50 - 1:10)